lior-armiev-microsoft/gbb-legal-plugin/README.md

 ## User Interaction

 - (A video will be provided to demonstrate user interaction and main workflows.)

 ## Deployment to AKS or Docker

 The solution includes a Docker folder within the PromptFlow directory for deployment.
 After deployment in the PromptFlow connector, update the endpoint information.
 Ensure connection parameters for OpenAI and Azure Search are set correctly.

+Working with the Docker file steps:
+1. Go to docker folder in the project
+2. Run `docker build -t {Give you name for the container} .`
+3. Run the container with port `8083` and the next paramiters:
+    - AZURESEARCH_KEY
+    - AZURESEARCH_ENDPOINT
+    - AZUREOPENAI_API_KEY
+    - AZUREOPENAI_API_ENDPOINT
+    - AZUREOPENAI_API_VERSION `2024-02-15-preview`
+4. Run the Word Plugin
+5. Navigate to the solution directory.
+6. Run `npm install` to install dependencies.
+7. Start the plugin with `npm start`.

 ## Importing into Azure AI Studio